 Citizen Verizon in action, for citizens everywhere.

-As partners with the Ad Council's COVID-19 Awareness Campaign, the Health Action Alliance, and Global Citizen we encourage people to access accurate information, facts and data about COVID-19 vaccines to make the most informed decision for their personal well-being.
-This starts with providing transparent information and investing in educating our communities in an equitable and inclusive way.
+As partners with the Ad Council’s COVID-19 Awareness Campaign, the Health Action Alliance, and Global Citizen, we encourage everyone to access accurate information, facts and data about COVID-19 vaccines to make the most informed decision for their personal well-being.
+The Ad Council provides transparent information and invests in educating our communities in an equitable and inclusive way.

 Here are some resources with additional information about the COVID-19 vaccines and how we are supporting global COVID-19 recovery efforts.